History Of Photography Timeline

 1685: According to treaties published by Zahn and the camera was ready for photography but had to spend 130 more years so that it could give the first concrete results; even the chemists were not prepared.

-1727: John Schulze while experimenting with phosphorus, realised that the compound closest to his windows turned purple.
+1727: John Schulze, while experimenting with phosphorus, realized that the compound closest to his windows turned purple.
 I conclude that the silver salts darken if they subjected to intense light.

-1801: A few years before his death the English Thomas Wedgwood made the latest discoveries in the procedures to capture images, but until his end in 1805 he failed to make them permanent.
+History of photography timeline Phase 2:(1801-1851)1801: A few years before his death, the English Thomas Wedgwood made the latest discoveries in the procedures to capture images.
+Until his end in 1805, he failed to make them permanent.

 1816: Nicephore Niépce achieves the first images on paper.
-In this year he advocates the use of the diaphragm.
+This year he advocates the use of the diaphragm.
 He had managed to fix the pictures of the camera obscura on paper treated with silver chloride by nitric acid.

-1823: based on the techniques of lithography, he had the idea of applying the projections of the camera obscura to replace the absence of the artist.
+1823: based on lithography techniques, he had the idea of applying the projections of the camera obscura to replace the absence of the artist.

 1826: the first photograph called `Point of view from the Gras window ‘appears.
 The exposure time was 8 hours, and Judea bitumen used as a photosensitive compound.

 1829: Daguerre and Niépce formed a society in which the latter was recognized as the inventor.
-Once Niépce is dead, Daguerre passes the invention almost completely.
+Once Niépce is dead, Daguerre passes the invention almost wholly.

 1833: William Henry Fox Talbot pursued the same idea of Wedgwood, Nièpce I Daguerre.
 Talbot used the calotype, which obtained a negative.
-Successively, a positive is achieved by placing a sensitive paper on top of the negative and exposing it to light.
+A positive is achieved successfully by placing a sensitive paper on top of the negative and exposing it to light.

 1838-1839: launch of the Daguerreotype.
 Daguerre becomes recognized and awarded eminence.
-Immediately begins to make a series of photographic material by demonstrating in public; one of them was reflected in a book of twelve pages of great rigour, published and discovered the secret that it contained.
+Immediately begins to make a series of photographic material by demonstrating in public; one of them was reflected in a book of twelve pages of high rigor, published and discovered the secret that it contained.

 1840: William Fox Talbot invents calotype.
 Now you can get copies of the original photograph.

-1842: the photographer Carl F. Stelzner takes with daguerreotype the one that will be the first photograph of an event, a neighbourhood of his city, desolated by a fire.
+1842: the photographer Carl F. Stelzner takes with Daguerreotype the one that will be the first photograph of an event, a neighborhood of his city, desolated by a fire.

-1854: André Adolph Disdèri, used multiple objective cameras, which allowed to make eight negatives in the same glass plate.
+History of photography timeline Phase 3:(1854-1950) 1854: André Adolph Disdèri used multiple objective cameras to make eight negatives on the same glass plate.
 In this way, the portrait became accessible to all layers of society.

 1858: the first aerial photograph was taken.

 1861: modern photography appears in the wake of a discovery made by Sir James Clerk Maxwell.
-He showed that any colour could be achieved by mixing lights; these were red, green and blue.
+He showed that any color could be achieved by mixing lights; these were red, green, and blue.

-1873: Dr Maddox is considered the inventor of the gelatin emulsion, improved and brought to the market by John Burgess.
-Using dry, images could be taken with exposures of 1/25 of a second, enough time to do without the tripods.
-This made the cameras smaller.
+1873: Dr. Maddox is considered the inventor of the gelatin emulsion, improved, and brought to the market by John Burgess.
+Images were taken exposures of 1/25 of a second, enough time to do without the tripods.

 1878: Muybridge made the series of galloping photographs of a mare with 24 cameras placed in a row, whose shutters were driven by cables that broke the mare as it passed.
-The result showed that the four hooves of a galloping horse take off from the ground at the same time.
+The result showed that the four hooves of a galloping horse take off from the ground simultaneously.

 1882: the manufacture of plates with orthochromatic material begins.